Skincare, Acne, Anti-aging, Skin school

 A healthy skin barrier that functions optimally is essential for good skin health.
 The continuous use of prescription retinoids significantly disrupts the function of the outer skin barrier.

-The barrier disruption resulting in the penetration of external elements and skin-caring ingredients triggers a destructive cycle of chronic inflammation and further damage the barrier.
+The barrier disruption resulting in the penetration of external elements and skin-caring ingredients triggers a destructive cycle of chronic inflammation and further damages the barrier.

 Can Tretinoin Damage the Skin Barrier?

-Put it shortly; yes, it can if you don’t use it properly.
+Put shortly: yes, it can if you don’t use it properly.

 First, you need to read the rest of our tretinoin articles.